Bokoblin/EIRBS6-PAP2-Carcassonne/README.md

 ### Code conventions

+- Use english for code, comments and documentation
+- Use 4-space indentation instead of tab for multi-platform support (you can configure tab key to make it automatically)
+- Don't write lines above 120 characters
 - Put a space after a comma and between operators
+- Put macro and constants names in full uppercase with underscore separated words
 - Put structures names, variables and functions in lower case with underscores to separate words
 - Put functions/structures start bracket on the line after the prototype (small structures, getters, setters can be inline though)